Ari Porth

 Ari Abraham Porth (born September 25, 1970, Washington, D.C.) is an American attorney, jurist, and politician.
-From 2004 to 2012, he served as a Democratic member of the Florida House of Representatives.
+From 2004 to 2012, he served as a member of the Florida House of Representatives.
 Porth currently serves as a Circuit Court Judge in Broward County, Florida.

 Personal life

 After attending public schools in both Florida and Michigan, Porth graduated from Northeastern University and went to work for Senator Bob Graham as a legislative aide in Washington, D.C.
 While working for the Senator, he focused on issues related to veterans, substance use and AIDS.